-Years Ended December 31, Six Months Ended June 30, 2006 2005 2004 2003 2002 2001 Ratio of earnings to fixed charges and preferred stock dividends(1) 1.7x 1.7x(2) 1.5x(3) 2.0x 1.7x 1.8x Ratio of earnings to fixed charges(1) 1.9x 1.9x(2) 1.8x(3) 2.3x 2.0x 2.1x
+Nine Months Ended September 30, 2005 : 2004 2003 2002 2001 2000 Ratio of earnings to combined fixed charges and preferred stock dividends(1) 1.7x(2) 1.5x(3) 2.0x 1.7x 1.8x 1.7x Ratio of earnings to fixed charges(1) 1.9x(2) 1.8x(3) 2.4x 2.1x 2.2x 2.1x

-- (1) For the purposes of calculating these ratios, "earnings" consist of income from continuing operations before adjustment for minority interest in consolidated subsidiaries, or income or loss from equity investees, income taxes and cumulative effect of change in accounting principle plus "fixed charges" and certain other adjustments.
-"Fixed charges" consist of interest incurred on all indebtedness related to continuing and discontinued operations (including amortization of original issue discount) and a reasonable approximation of the interest factor from our rent obligations in the periods presented. - (2) Includes the effect of STARs asset-backed notes redemption charge of \$44.3 million.
-Excluding this charge, the ratio of earnings to fixed charges and preferred stock dividends and the ratio of earnings to fixed charges would have been 1.8x and 2.0x respectively. - (3) Includes the effect of chief executive officer, chief financial officer and ACRE Partners compensation charges of \$106.9 million, 8.75% Senior Notes due 2008 redemption charge of \$11.5 million and, for the ratio of earnings to fixed charges and preferred dividends, preferred stock redemption charge of \$9.0 million.
-Excluding these charges, the ratio of earnings to fixed charges and preferred stock dividends and the ratio of earnings to fixed charges would have been 2.0x and 2.3x, respectively.
+- (1) For the purposes of calculating the ratio of earnings to fixed charges, "earnings" consist of income from continuing operations before adjustment for minority interest in consolidated subsidiaries, or income or loss from equity investees, income taxes and cumulative effect of change in accounting principle plus "fixed charges" and certain other adjustments.
+"Fixed charges" consist of interest incurred on all indebtedness (including amortization of original issue discount) and the implied interest component of our rent obligations in the years presented. - (2) Includes the effect of STARs asset-backed notes redemption charge of \$44.3 million.
+Excluding this charge, the ratio of earnings to fixed charges and preferred stock dividends and the ratio of earnings to fixed charges would have been 1.8x and 2.1x respectively. - (3) Includes the effect of chief executive officer, chief financial officer and ACRE Partners compensation charges of \$106.9 million, 8.75% Senior Notes due 2008 redemption charge of \$11.5 million and, for the ratio of earnings to combined fixed charges and preferred dividends, preferred stock redemption charge of \$9.0 million.
+Excluding these charges, the ratio of earnings to combined fixed charges and preferred stock dividends and the ratio of earnings to fixed changes would have been 2.0x and 2.3x respectively.